Category:134 Engineering Professional Services

 134.5.4 Consultant Performance Appraisals

-The MoDOT PM/CA must perform an evaluation (through the Lotus Notes Design Consultant Database) of the consultant’s performance under any engineering services contract with MoDOT at each project milestone and at a minimum, on an annual basis during the term of the consultant’s services provided by the contract.
+The MoDOT PM/CA must perform an Online Evaluation of the consultant’s performance under any engineering services contract with MoDOT at each project milestone and at a minimum, on an annual basis during the term of the consultant’s services provided by the contract.
 Input for the evaluation should be requested from other divisions that may have project experience with the company, such as the Environmental section, or Construction Division.
 MoDOT’s PM/CA also completes a final comprehensive evaluation of the consultant’s performance within 30 days after contract completion.
 The evaluation is included in the project file.
 MoDOT personnel complete another evaluation of the consultant’s performance within 30 days of completion of the construction phase of the project.
 The evaluation must contain written comments on how the evaluation was determined.
 All evaluation comments must be factual and not based upon personal opinion, i.e. all comments must be able to be backed up by actual facts.

 Upon completing any evaluation, furnish a copy to the consultant prior to meeting with the district or division project manager to discuss the evaluation.
 These evaluations are included in MoDOT’s Design Consultant Database and are used during consideration of the consultant for future work assignments.
 The PM/CA is defined as the project manager, or other person who is responsible for reviewing and approving the consultant’s invoices.